 There is also fear of how the lockdown will impact our jobs, our capacity to earn enough money to survive and even if we will have enough food for our families, these are all very real concerns and will contribute to the soup of thoughts that are seemingly going around in our head.
 Often perception of things, people and events are then influenced by that soup.

 So, when we have all family members sharing a confined space together, and if, for example, you have some of this stress from fear and anxiety going on, then making decisions, interacting and communications are understandably affected and as a result, relationships in the home can be fraught.

 We haven’t all been taught the necessary skills to deal with such situations, and therefore, many of us feel we don’t necessarily have all the tools at hand to cope with lock-down.
 It’s a new, and for most of us, an unusual experience.

 So what can we do to help ourselves in this exposing and potentially vulnerable time?

 Obviously, you do not have to do anything.
-Yet perhaps by choosing to not bring more appreciation or implement some of the processes above, then being critical ‘picking’, ‘nagging’, making assumptions will start to dominate in the home environment and this may build a tension that can actually end up confirming your bedroom is the safest place to be.
+Yet perhaps by choosing to not bring more appreciation or implement some of the processes above, then being critical ‘picking’, on each other, ‘nagging’, making assumptions, will start to dominate in the home environment and this may build a tension that can actually end up confirming your bedroom is the safest place to be.